 Bring water and rice to a boil in large pot.
 Simmer, stirring occasionally until it begins to thicken.
 This should take about 20 minutes.

 Add the sugar and spices and ghee.
 You may need to add an extra cup of water at this stage if your pudding is too thick.

 Continue to cook slowly; stirring as needed.
 When gelatinous consistency add milk.
 Cook for a few more minutes to thicken.

 Serve hot, with sugar and ghee to taste.
 Serve as desired throughout the day.

-This recipe is from my book Nourishing Newborn Mother - Ayurvedic recipes to heal your mind, body and soul after childbirth.
-Read more here.
+Looking for more nourishing, traditional recipes ideal for new mums please check out my book Nourishing Newborn Mothers - Ayurvedic recipes to heal your mind, body and soul after childbirth.
+Buy it now.